alexperezferreiros/netlify-web/content/publication/anaphylaxis-simulation/index.md

 ---
-title: "Short- and mid-term effects of the 2010 rule changes on game-related statistics in European basketball championships: An interrupted time series analysis"
+title: "Learning and treatment of anaphylaxis by laypeople: A simulation study using pupilar technology"
 authors:
 - "Fernández-Méndez F"
 - "Sáez-Gallego NM"